Concordium/concordium-wallet-proxy/README.md

     that indicates which encrypted amounts were used in this transfer.
 This is only present if the transaction type is an encrypted amount transfer, or a transfer from secret to public balance.
+  - `"encryptedAmount"` (optional) in case of encrypted transfer, the amount that was sent.
+In public to secret and secret to public transfers this field will not be present.

 #### `cost` (optional)
 The cost of performing the transaction, if this cost is paid by the account.